abilandz/PH8124/Lecture_2/Lecture_2.md

   ... standard list of files and directories ...
   ```

-  In this context, we have _escaped_ the alias definition of 'ls' with the special symbol backslash ```\``` &mdash; this mechanism is elaborated more in detail and in a wider context later;
+  In this context, we have _escaped_ the alias definition of 'ls' with the special symbol backslash ```\``` &mdash; this escaping mechanism is elaborated more in detail and in a wider context later;

 * Aliases cannot process programmatically options or arguments, like regular commands (or **Bash** functions, as we will see later).
 In fact, any alias implementation can be reimplemented as a **Bash** function in a more general and flexible way.
 However, the function implementation requires more coding;

-* Do not use alias definitions in the shell scripts, that's considered to be both bad coding and design practice.
+* Do not use alias definitions in the shell scripts, that's considered to be both bad coding and bad design practice.

 In summary, aliases are literally shortcuts for lengthy commands or any other lengthy terminal input, and aliases are meant to be used directly in the terminal merely to save time on typing.
 Whatever you have defined an alias to stand for, **Bash** with simply inline or replace the alias name in the terminal with its definition, and then execute &mdash; nothing more nor less than that!